-National Indemnity had a rating downgrade in 2009, but at the date of this report the Standard & Poor's rating remains very strong at AA+ with a stable outlook.
-The Berkshire Hathaway group (of which National Indemnity is a part) also had a rating downgrade in 2009, but the change was modest compared to the changes in ratings for many other financial institutions.
+At the date of this report the Standard & Poor's rating for National Indemnity remains very strong at AA+.
+The Berkshire Hathaway group (of which National Indemnity is a part) had a rating of AA.

 Further information about the ratings of National Indemnity and the Berkshire Hathaway group is given on page 11.